its-d/terraform-aws-eks-microservice-framework/modules/iam/README.md

 Security & best practices
 - Scope policies to least privilege; avoid `*` where possible.
-- For CI/automation, create a narrowly scoped role with S3/DynamoDB state privileges plus limited EKS/EFS actions.
+- For CI/automation, create a narrowly scoped role with S3/DynamoDB state privileges plus limited EKS actions.
 Provide an example policy in docs (recommended).

 Troubleshooting
 - AccessDenied errors: check the policy attachments and trust relationships for roles being assumed by EKS or CI agents.